ilopezdeaudikana/lur-gestor/README.md

 Small CMS created using `React`, `Typescript`, `React hooks`, `Redux`, `Sagas`, `Antd` and `Styled components` and tested using `Jest`.

+In `development` mode, type anything to bypass the login view

+TODO: Migrate to `redux-toolkit`

 ### Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 In the project directory, you can run: